Jean-Pierre Dorléac

-Jean-Pierre Dorléac is an French costume designer whose work has appeared in film, television, theater, variety, opera and burlesque.
+Jean-Pierre Dorléac (b.
+April 12, 1943 in Toulon, France) is a French costume designer whose work has appeared in film, television, theater, variety, opera and burlesque.

+Biography

+Jean-Pierre Dorléac was born in Toulon (France) on April 12, 1943.

+He began his career for the film industry in the United States in 1977.

-He was nominated at the 53rd Academy Awards in the category of Best Costumes for his work on the film Somewhere in Time.
+Jean-Pierre Dorléac was nominated at the 53rd Academy Awards in the category of Best Costumes for his work on the 1980 film Somewhere in Time.

-Additionally he was nominated for eleven Emmy Awards, winning twice for Battlestar Galactica and The Lot.
-He was also nominated for Quantum Leap five time, along with Mae West, Lily Dale, The Bastard and Tales of the Gold Monkey.
+Additionally he was nominated for eleven Emmy Awards, winning twice for the 1978 TV series Battlestar Galactica and the 1999-2001 TV series The Lot.
+He was also nominated for Quantum Leap five times, along with Mae West, Lily Dale, The Bastard and Tales of the Gold Monkey.

-He is also known for films The Blue Lagoon, Heart and Souls, and Beaver among many others.
+He is also known for films The Blue Lagoon, Heart and Souls, and Leave It to Beaver among many others.